17 Tips for Welding on a Budget

 2. Employ Good Design Practices to Reduce Unnecessary Welds

 An easy and safe way to reduce unnecessary welds is to contact a welding contractor.
-They have the expertise to modify product design, so that it requires a minimum number of welds.
+They have the expertise to modify product design, so a minimum number of welds is required.

 For instance, suppose the boxes that you are fabricating are based on a design that requires welded handles on each side for lifting.
 The welding contractor can modify the design.
 Instead of lift handles, slots can be cut in place for lifting purposes.
 These modifications can reduce welding operations and costs.